Luke 2

 Luke 2 is the second chapter of the Gospel of Luke in the New Testament, traditionally attributed to Luke the Evangelist, a companion of Paul the Apostle on his missionary journeys.
-It contains an account of Jesus's birth and an incident from his childhood.
+It contains an account of Jesus's birth in Bethlehem, "its announcement and celebration", his presentation in the Second Temple, and an incident from his childhood.
 Verses 1–14 are often read during services of worship on Christmas Day.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 52 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: